-- PERSONAL PATH --

 There has always been a thread.
 Even in the beginning, when I often didn't feel at home in the world, there was a connection to Life as sacred, miraculous and joyful.
 A sense of soul.
 Looking back, I see now that the Spirits were always here, by my side.

-Originally from Sweden, I made a decision as a child to move to London and spent nearly 30 years in the UK.
+Originally from Sweden, I made a decision while still young to move to London and spent nearly 30 years in the UK.
 After a long healing process, it was time to go home.
 The land of my birth called me and I longed to touch my feet to its soil.
 In 2007 Jonathan and I moved to Åsbacka in southern Sweden, where we built up our healing retreat center and live and work together.

 I have been teaching and holding Circles since 2010.
-I began by arranging courses and assisting with Jonathan, and after a while we evolved into co-teaching.
 When I teach, I feel a commitment to the people who come; to the Circle as a whole; and to the Spirits who guide us.
 Every time I teach, I learn more.
 It is a never-ending story and a lifelong path.
 One of the joys is seeing people re-connect to Life, remembering again that they are a part of the World - feeling not alone, but related.

 In 2008 I was an integral part of setting up the International Shamanic Community (ISC) and have been helping it to run ever since.
 In shamanic networks, I learn more about what it means to be together.
 When we sit in Circle with a shared intention, so much is possible.
 It has taught me the importance of support, and the Power of the Fire at the Center.

-I am grateful to indigenous people across the world who find ways to keep ancient Traditional Ecological Knowledge alive and generously share it further.
-I am thankful for the many perspectives that contribute to re-rooting us in the Earth.
+I am grateful to indigenous people across the world who find ways to keep Traditional Ecological Knowledge alive and generously share it further.
+I am thankful for the many perspectives that contribute to re-rooting us in the Earth and discovering ancient connections.
 I keep learning more about what it can mean to be a good ally and am inspired by the guidelines of the Honourable Harvest as a way to live.

 When working with the Spirits, we often recommend “taking an active but non-controlling role”.
-I enjoy doing the same in Life: Letting my path unfold, allowing the Spirits to lead, as I stay present, open and connected.
+I enjoy doing the same in Life: Letting my path unfold, allowing the Spirits to lead, staying present, open and connected.

 I want to live in a world that recognizes and rejoices in Life as Sacred.
-I want to live in a world that values body and soul, matter and spirit.
+I want to live in a world that values body and soul, matter and spirit, as partners in Life.
 To live in a way that helps me remember.
-To live in partnership, always trusting the Spirits that whatever happens, they are here.
+To live in communion, trusting the Spirits that whatever happens, they are here.